MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-.md

 The verbosity levels for **DsacLogLevel** are **None**, **Error**, **Warning**, **Info**, and **Verbose**.
 The output file name is configurable and writes to the same folder as dsac.exe.
 The output can tell you more about how ADAC is operating, which domain controllers it contacted, what Windows PowerShell commands executed, what the responses were, and further details.

-For example, while using the INFO level, which returns all results except the trace\-level verbosity:
+For example, while using the INFO level, which returns all results except the trace-level verbosity:

 -   DSAC.exe starts